False confession: Pizza Hut murder (1988)

 In 1988, Nancy DePriest was raped and murdered at the Pizza Hut where she worked in Austin, Texas.
 A coworker, Chris Ochoa, pleaded guilty to the murder.
 His friend and coworker, Richard Danziger, was convicted of the rape.
 Ochoa confessed to the murder, as well as implicating Danziger in the rape.
 The only forensic evidence linking Danziger to the crime scene was a single pubic hair found in the restaurant, which was said to be consistent with his pubic hair type.
 Although semen evidence had been collected, a DNA analysis of only one gene was performed at the time; even though Ochoa had this gene, it was known also to be present in 10–16% of individuals.
 Both men received life sentences with no possibility of parole.

-Years later a man named Achim Marino (who was in prison serving his three-life sentences for robbery, rape and murder respectively) began writing letters from prison claiming he was the actual murderer in the Pizza Hut case and that Ocha and Danziger were innocent.
-He said that he had converted to Christianity while in prison and wanted to tell the truth to free Ochoa and Danziger from prison.
-The DNA from the crime scene was tested, and it matched that of Marino.
-The DNA of Ochoa and Danziger was excluded from matching that evidence.
+In 1996, Achim Josef Marino, a prisoner serving three-life sentences for a string of robberies and rapes, began writing letters from prison claiming he was the actual murderer in the Pizza Hut case and that Ochoa and Danziger were innocent.
+He continued writing letters until the two men were freed from prison.
+Marino stated his confession letters were prompted by his conversion to Christianity; he wanted to tell the truth to free the innocent men.
+DNA from the crime scene had been retained and was retested in 2001–2002, using more modern methods.
+The DNA matched that of Marino, while that of Ochoa and Danziger was able to be excluded.
 Ochoa later said that he was coerced by the police to confess and implicate his friend in the rape and murder.

-In 2001, Ochoa and Danziger were exonerated and released from prison after 12 years of incarceration.
+In 2001, Ochoa and Danziger were released from prison after 12 years of incarceration.
 While in prison, Danziger had been severely beaten by other inmates in 1991 and suffered permanent brain damage.
-He requires all day medical care for the rest of his life.
-Marino was later convicted of the murder (he couldn't be charged with the rape due to the statute of limitations) and was given an additional life sentence.
+He required all day medical care for the rest of his life.
+The two were fully exonerated, Marino was later convicted of the murder in 2002 and was given an additional life sentence.
+Due to the length of time since the crime had occurred, the statute of limitations meant he could not be charged with the rape.
+Richard Danziger died in 2021.

 Jeffrey Mark Deskovic (1990)

 Jeffrey Mark Deskovic was convicted in 1990, at the age of 16, of raping, beating and strangling a high school classmate.
 He had confessed to the crime after hours of interrogation by police without being given an opportunity to seek legal counsel.
 Court testimony noted that the DNA evidence in the case did not point to him.
-He was incarcerated for 15 years.
+He was incarcerated for 16 years before DNA testing in 2006 implicated a man named Steven Cunningham; Cunningham would ultimately confess to the murder, and Deskovic was released in September 2006.